 Get a good night’s rest.

 Diets rich in omega-3 fatty acids have been found to improve memory and enhance learning.
 Seafood lovers will be happy to know that many types of fish are packed with omega-3s, including salmon, fresh tuna, oysters, and sardines.
 Other foods include eggs, milk, soy milk, yogurt, oatmeal, walnuts, and peanut butter.
 Many kinds of pasta and bread are enriched with omega-3s.
-You can also find them in leafy greens like brussels sprouts, kale, and spinach.
+You can also find them in leafy greens like Brussel sprouts, kale, and spinach.